 There is no set qualification

-requirement to be a gallery educator and there are a variety of routes in.
+requirement to work as a visual arts engagement practitioners and there are a variety of routes in.

-Most gallery educators have a degree (common subjects are Fine Art, Art History, Education—but these are not exclusive).
+Some practitioners have a degree (common subjects are Fine Art, Art History, Education—but these are not exclusive).
 There are also an increasing number of postgraduate qualifications that support professional development in the field e.g. an MA in Gallery Studies, Arts Management, Education or Art History or a PGCE.
-Other gallery educators enter the sector through completely different routes and bring skills from other sectors such as healthcare or teaching.
+Other visual arts engagement practitioners enter the sector through completely different routes and bring skills from other sectors such as healthcare or teaching.

-Training for gallery educators and for those wishing to enter the sector is improving and there are some excellent specialised courses in the UK.
+Training for those wishing to enter the sector is improving and there are some excellent specialised courses in the UK.
 A variety of university courses at